 I received my Bachelor's Degree from the University of Wisconsin - Green Bay in English Literature and Ancient and Medieval Humanities, graduating summa cum laude in May 2020.

-I received my Master's Degree from the University of Illinois - Urbana-Champaign in Literary Studies with a certificate in Medieval Studies.
+I received my Master's Degree from the University of Illinois - Urbana-Champaign in Literary Studies with a certificate in Medieval Studies in May 2022.

 Awards and Honors